anushkaparakh07/Cafe-Menu-Project/README.md

 # Cafe-Menu-Project
-This is a responsive cafe menu by HTML and CSS oly.
+This is a responsive cafe menu by HTML and CSS only.